Kenya

 – Teaching in primary school

-- To the elderly, including health and social groups.
+– Elderly outreach, including health and social groups.

 This project specifically looks for physiotherapists, special needs teachers and occupational therapists.